Free Shipping in the contiguous U.S.

 Lithium batteries are lightweight, have almost zero self-discharge, and can handle more cycles than AGM.
 They don’t need to be fully charged to maintain their long life.
 However, they cannot be charged below 32 deg.
 F.

-Buying Mistake #6: Solar generators that don’t actually come with solar panels
+Buying Mistake #6: Solar generators that don’t come with solar panels

 When considering a solar generator, it is essential to keep in mind that the device’s solar panels are what allow it to generate electricity.
 Without them, the device is essentially just a battery with limited capacity that can only be charged through a wall outlet or a car charger.
 Therefore, it is crucial to ensure that your solar generator comes with an adequate solar panel to meet your energy needs.